Property Disputes in Richmond, VA

 These things will likely have happened when you purchased the home.
 If that’s the case, the documents you already have should suffice unless the case goes to court.

 Under Virginia law, it is unlawful to use or install certain electric fences upon agricultural land in Richmond.
 However, this may be allowed if the fence has a controlling device with an approved safety standards label.
 Anyone who violates this provision is guilty of a Class 1 misdemeanor.
-In addition, Richmond Municipal Code dictates height and placement requirements for fences built in the city.
+In addition, the Richmond Municipal Code dictates height and placement requirements for fences built in the city.
 For example, fences cannot exceed 6½ feet in height within any required yard in certain districts.

 Try to Find a Solution with Your Neighbor